Lower Bounds for Polynomials with Simplex Newton Polytopes Based on Geometric Programming: Geometric Programming

 \begin{definition} A function $p : \mathbb R_{>0}^n\to \mathbb R$ of the form $p(z) = p(z_1,\ldots,z_n) = cz_1^{\alpha_1}\cdots z_n^{\alpha_n}$ with $c > 0$ and $\alpha_i \in \mathbb R$ is called a monomial (function).
 A sum $\sum_{i=0}^k c_iz_1^{\alpha_{1}(i)}\cdots z_n^{\alpha_{n}(i)}$ of monomials with $c_i > 0$ is called a posynomial (function). \end{definition}

 A \emph{geometric program} has the following form.

 where $p_0,\dots,p_m$ are posynomials and $q_1,\dots,q_r$ are monomial functions.

 Geometric programs can be solved with interior point methods.
 In \cite{nesterov}, the authors prove worst-case polynomial time complexity of this method.
-For an introduction and practical ability of geometric programs see \cite{Boyd:GP, Boyd:CO}.
-Based on our main results, Theorems \ref{thm:main1} and \ref{thm:main2}, we can draw the following corollary.
+For an introduction and practical abilities of geometric programs see \cite{Boyd:GP, Boyd:CO}.
+Based on our main results, Theorems \ref{thm:main1} and \ref{thm:main2}, we can conclude the following corollary.

+\begin{cor} Let $f\in \R[x]$ be an ST-polynomial of degree $2d$ in standard form.
+Let $R$ be the subset of an $n |\Delta(f)|$-dimensional real space given by